Michael-yunfei/CS229/README.md

 * [CS230: Syllabus](https://cs230.stanford.edu/syllabus/)
 * [CS230: Lectures](https://cs230.stanford.edu/lecture/)

 CS229 prepares you to be a machine learning specialist capable of developing ML algorithms.
-Some people who don't have strong mathematical backgroup might find this course very challenging.
+CS230 could transfer you to be an expert of deep learning models by knowing how to design the infrastructure of neural network models and train yoour models efficiently.
+Some people who don't have strong mathematical backgroup might find these two courses very challenging.
 Please, don't feel intimidated.
 I have typed almost all the mathematical derivations for each ML models, and put the source code in this repository.
 As long as you have studied *Linear Algebra* and *Calculus*, you should be fine.

 The following textbooks are recommended: